 The job outlook for computer and information systems managers is excellent, with a 15% increase in demand expected by 2024.
 This is being driven by more companies expanding their digital systems to cloud based systems.
 Also, more robust security is needed to protect data as cyber threats are increasing.

 Another extremely important and promising career path is that of software developer.
 All of the growth of technology and connected devices requires software to give instructions to the devices so that they can perform the functions that people want.
 Employment for software developers will increase by 17% by 2024, which is much faster than average.
 Many software developers work for companies that work in computer systems design, or for software publishers.
 Median pay is $98,000 per year.

 Information security analysts will see 18% growth in jobs as cyber attacks continue to become more frequent.
 Their median salary is $90,120.

-The most common career paths in the computer science field are:
+Which path do you wish to take?
+The most common career in the computer science field are today are: